cloudflare/cloudflare-docs/content/radar/glossary.md

 ## Network-level DDoS Attacks

 Attacks mitigated by our Level 3 and 4 Denial of Service Attack prevention systems.
 We show the most used attack vectors as well as the change in attack volume over the selected time range.
+Selected location is the location of the data center(s) where the attacks were mitigated.
+Target industry and vertical categories are associated with the customers being attacked.

 ## Traffic type filter